lin-alg/Wplace_Map_Inspector/README.md

 Q: Will this get me banned?
 A: The tool is intended to operate at modest request rates.
 You won't be banned if you keep the request rate low(using the default advanced settings).

+Q: Where does the cute icon come from?
+A: The icon comes from a Chinese group called "Pixel Mutual Aid Group".
+You can join our discord: https://discord.gg/9SXj3xMEPr
 ---

 ## Contributing